-Ingredients needed to make protein pancakes
+Ingredients in protein pancakes with banana

-How to make healthy protein pancakes
+How to make this protein pancakes recipe

 - Plate and serve with your favorite pancake toppings.

-Storing and freezing these pancakes
+Storing and freezing pancakes

-These pancakes are great for meal prep because you can easily store them in an airtight container in the refrigerator for up to 3 days.
+To store: These pancakes are great for meal prep because you can easily store them in an airtight container in the refrigerator for up to 3 days.
 You can easily reheat them in the microwave or on the stovetop.

-These pancakes don’t really freeze well so I don’t recommend freezing them.
+Freezing pancakes: These pancakes don’t really freeze well so I don’t recommend freezing them.

 Can you make these ahead of time?